 Yasamin Mostofi (UCSB Department of Electrical & Computer Engineering)

 Understanding Protest and Resistance in the Trump Era

 ’A Collective Intelligence Gathered from Struggle’: Cedric Robinson & the Black Radical Tradition

-Professor George Lipsitz, UCSB Black Studies & Sociology.
+Professor George Lipsitz, UCSB Departments of Black Studies and Sociology.

 On Thin Ice: Antarctic Biology in a Changing Ocean

 Gretchen Hofmann, UCSB Department of Ecology, Evolution and Marine Biology, with artist Lily Simonson